 19.16 No music, dancing or other entertainment is permitted on betting premises.
 This includes any form of entertainment such as apparatus producing sound or visual images which do not fall within paragraph 19.15 or machines which do not come within the categories of machine explicitly allowed in betting premises under s.172(8) of the Act.

 19.17 The consumption of alcohol on the premises is prohibited during any time which facilities for gambling are being provided on the premises.
+Additionally in Scotland the sale of alcohol on the premises is also specifically prohibited.

 19.18 The only publications that may be sold or made available on the premises are racing periodicals or specialist betting publications.

 19.19 A notice setting out the terms on which a bet may be placed must be displayed in a prominent position on the premises.
+In Scotland this notice must be displayed at every entrance.

 19.20 Gambling facilities may not be offered in betting premises between the hours of 10pm on one day and 7am on the next day, on any day.